Dutch government in 2-pronged bid to save coronavirus curfew

-THE HAGUE, Netherlands (AP) — The Dutch government opened a two-pronged bid on Friday to save its coronavirus curfew.

-In a Hague courtroom, a lawyer urged appeals judges to overturn a ban on the measure that was imposed earlier this week by a judge in an injunction filed by a group that opposes the national lockdown.
+In a Hague courtroom, a lawyer urged appeals judges to overturn the ban on the curfew that was imposed earlier this week by a judge, in an injunction filed by a group that opposes the national lockdown.

 At the same time, senators in the nearby parliament building were debating and expected to vote on hastily prepared legislation underpinning the 9 p.m.-4:30 a.m. stay-at-home order that would make the outcome of the courtroom appeal largely irrelevant.